-CARICOM urged to ensure protection of the oceans
+Caricom urged to ensure protection of the oceans

 “So, if you want to properly conserve your marine resources which fall under your area, you need to pay attention to what is happening beyond areas of national jurisdiction.
 This agreement is seeking to do that, to make sure we do what is in our power to have a healthy ocean,” Babb-Riley said.

-Babb-Riley stated while that collectively these things should facilitate better management of areas beyond national jurisdiction and the management of resources within national jurisdiction, she also noted that the contents of the treaty were of the utmost importance to Barbados, as well as Caribbean and Pacific Small Island Developing States (SIDS).
+Babb-Riley stated while collectively these things should facilitate better management of areas beyond national jurisdiction and the management of resources within national jurisdiction, she also noted that the contents of the treaty were of the utmost importance to Barbados, as well as Caribbean and Pacific small island developing states (SIDS).

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive